 This focused training prepares the airport operations students to pursue careers in airspace management, wildlife control, runway operations, airport management, firefighting, emergency response, and security.
 But these are just a few of the many career options available.
 Please visit the Transport Canada page for more information on the careers available for airport operations specialists in Canada.

-The 16-month BCIT Diploma program in Airport Operations is supported and approved by the aviation industry and provides students with a comprehensive, interdisciplinary program of study.
+The two year BCIT Diploma program in Airport Operations is supported and approved by the aviation industry and provides students with a comprehensive, interdisciplinary program of study.
 This is the only program of its type in Western Canada.
 To maintain a current, high-calibre standard, the program has an Program Advisory Committee made up of airport and airline managers, Transport Canada representatives and other aviation industry experts.

 BCIT also offers an online Airport Operations Part-time studies Associate Certificate.